 Are you considering a trip?
 Has the thought of bed bugs crossed your mind?
 You're not alone.
 More and more people are looking into practical measures to protect themselves when they travel.
 When bed bugs get into a home, they are a nightmare.
 And one of the primary ways bed bugs get into a home is by hitching a ride home from a vacation destination.

 Not only do bed bugs ride into hotels, motels, resorts, and other accommodations, they ride out as well.
-When a female has had a blood meal, she will go looking for a place to lay her eggs.
+When a female has had a blood meal, she will look for a place to lay her eggs.
 This will bring her into bags, luggage, pocketbooks, and even electronics.
-This will have you carrying a fertile female bed bug home with you, or a batch of her eggs.
-And a batch of eggs left by a female bed bug do not need any assistance hatching.
+This will have you carrying a fertile female bed bug home with you or a batch of her eggs.
+And a batch of eggs left by a female bed bug does not need any assistance hatching.
 If that female dies, her babies will live on--most likely, in your home.